Montana/snyk-palantir-cassandra/README.md

 # Testing a BFS with Travis CI & Snyk

-Breadth-first search I made to have Travis CI/Snyk to test it.
+Breadth-first search I made to have Snyk/Travis CI in conjunction, to test it.

 ## Usage